R35007/new-file-template-vscode-extension/README.md

   <summary>Example 2: Escaping backticks (`) in the template.</summary>

 - File: `./vscode/Templates/MyTemplate/${input.componentName}.tsx.template.js`
-- Enabling `interpolateTemplateContent` to `true` may cause errors in this case.
-Be cautious and use it only when you are certain of its implications.

 ```js
 module.exports = async ({ componentName, _toCamelCase }) => `import styled from 'styled-components';